Burmese language: Irrawaddy River valley

-The Mon language has also influenced subtle grammatical differences between the varieties of Burmese spoken in Lower and Upper Burma.
-In Lower Burmese varieties, the verb ပေး ('to give') is colloquially used as a permissive causative marker, like in other Southeast Asian languages, but unlike in other Tibeto-Burman languages.
-This usage is hardly used in Upper Burmese varieties, and is considered a sub-standard construct.
+Mon has also influenced subtle grammatical differences between the varieties of Burmese spoken in Lower and Upper Burma.
+In Lower Burmese varieties, the verb ပေး ('to give') is colloquially used as a permissive causative marker, as in other Southeast Asian languages, but unlike in most Tibeto-Burman languages.
+This usage is hardly used in Upper Burmese varieties and is considered sub-standard.

 Outside the Irrawaddy basin

-More distinctive non-standard varieties emerge as one moves farther away from the Irrawaddy River valley toward peripheral areas of the country.
+More distinctive nonstandard varieties of Burmese emerge as one moves farther away from the Irrawaddy River valley.
 These varieties include the Yaw, Palaw, Myeik (Merguese), Tavoyan and Intha dialects.
-Despite substantial vocabulary and pronunciation differences, there is mutual intelligibility among most Burmese dialects.
-Dialects in Tanintharyi Region, including Palaw, Merguese, and Tavoyan, are especially conservative in comparison to Standard Burmese.
-The Tavoyan and Intha dialects have preserved the /l/ medial, which is otherwise only found in Old Burmese inscriptions.
-They also often reduce the intensity of the glottal stop.
-Beik has 250,000 speakers while Tavoyan has 400,000.
+Despite substantial vocabulary and pronunciation differences, there is mutual intelligibility among most Burmese dialects, especially with language convergence.

+Dialects in Tanintharyi Region, including Palaw, Merguese, and Tavoyan, are especially conservative compared to Standard Burmese.
+The Tavoyan and Intha dialects have preserved the /l/ medial, which is only found in Old Burmese inscriptions.
+These dialects also often reduce the intensity of the glottal stop.
+Beik has 250,000 speakers and Tavoyan 400,000.
 The grammatical constructs of Burmese dialects in Southern Myanmar show greater Mon influence than Standard Burmese.